 - Design, implement, and evaluate therapeutic interventions based on nursing science and other sciences.

 - Develop and sustain therapeutic relationships and partnerships with patients (individual, family or group) and other professionals to facilitate optimal care and patient outcomes.

 - Demonstrate advanced levels of clinical judgment and accountability in designing, delivering, and evaluating evidence-based care to improve patient outcomes.

 - Guide, mentor, and support other nurses to achieve excellence in nursing practice.

 - Educate and guide individuals and groups through complex health and situational transitions.

 Areas of Study and Progression Plans

-The Post-Graduate Certificate program requires a minimum of 19 credit hours.
-The program prepares graduate level nurses to sit for the national certification examination as a family nurse practitioner.
-Each student's plan of study will be individualized based on educational background.
-Prerequisites to registration for the four required courses in the program are evidence of competence in the following three areas: advanced pathophysiology, advanced pharmacotherapeutics, and courses with health promotion content.
+The Post-Graduate Certificate program requires a minimum of 16 credit hours.
+The program prepares graduate level nurses to sit for a national certification examination based on their chosen area of study, either FNP, PNP or AGACNP.
+Each student's plan of study will be individualized based on educational background and gap analysis.
+Prerequisites to registration for the four required courses in the program are evidence of competence in the following three areas: advanced pathophysiology, advanced pharmacotherapeutics, and advanced assessment.
 Please click on an Area of Study below to learn more:

 State Approvals for Clinical Placements

 Universities offering distance education must abide by the laws of each state in which students are placed for their practicum experience.
 There are several states at this time that may not allow WVU nursing students to participate in a practicum experience, and therefore a site placement cannot be guaranteed.
 A State Authorization Reciprocity Agreement (SARA) must be in place to allow a WVU nursing student to participate in clinicals.
 To determine if your state has been approved for clinical placements, go to WVU Online.